 c.
 2017 Religion News Service

-The study, “America’s Changing Religious Identity,” contacted 101,000 Americans in 50 states, and has an overall margin of error of plus or minus 0.4 percentage points.
-And while the survey spotlights transformations afoot in many religious groups, it also shows a seismic shift for white evangelicals.
+Researchers contacted 101,000 Americans in 50 states.
+The survey has an overall margin of error of plus or minus 0.4 percentage points.

 Among the survey’s chief findings: